 In this lively and engaging keynote, Van Cleave uses current research on writing to help participants understand the issues confronting struggling writers.
 He emphasizes working memory and the number of simultaneous demands the writing process makes on students of all ages.
 He concludes the presentation with recommendations for assisting students with the various components of writing.

-This workshop, which is aligned with state standards, focuses on parts of speech and sentence parts as they apply to the act of writing.
+This workshop, which is aligned with state standards, focuses on parts of speech and sentence parts as they apply both to writing and reading comprehension.
 Participants learn about the components of a good lesson and strategies for developing sentence sense in student writers.
 They examine parts of speech as a method of understanding the way words interact with each other and sentence parts as building blocks for creating different kinds of sentences.
 They practice with the elements introduced and model the strategies suggested.

-In order to succeed in coursework as well as on various assessments, students must have an understanding of basic and expanded paragraphs.
+It is imperative that students have a deep understanding of paragraph structure, both for writing and reading comprehension.
 Participants in this workshop learn a structured, sequential approach to teaching the basic and expanded paragraph, including idea generation, categorization, and writing topic, supporting, and concluding sentences as well as transitions.
+They discuss rubrics and the revision process.
 They work with gradual release instruction and teacher modeling of the writing process.